TKussel/SecureEpilinker/docs/api_reference.md

 #### Request
-To request SEL to perform a (multiple records) record linkage with "remote_id", the communicator of the main cell list sends a TLS authenticated and secured **HTTP POST** to `https://{sel-host}:{sel-port}/linkRecords/{remote_id}`.
+To request SEL to perform a (multiple records) record linkage with "remote_id", the communicator of the ML sends a TLS authenticated and secured **HTTP POST** to `https://{sel-host}:{sel-port}/linkRecords/{remote_id}`.

 This call is not idempotent, multiple identical calls generate multiple linkage